Environment Variable

 QOVERY_ENVIRONMENT_ID | Current environment ID |

-QOVERY_APPLICATION_ID | Current application ID |
+QOVERY_APPLICATION_ID | Current service ID (for application with source = git repository) |

 Naming Convention: